Tokyo Narita International Airport

 Flights to Tokyo Narita International Airport come in from all over the world, including destinations like Moscow, Toronto, Mexico City, Paris, Delhi, Beijing, Auckland, Chicago, Rome, Bangkok, Los Angeles, New York, Seoul, London, Honolulu, Vienna, Washington DC, Cairo, Abu Dhabi, Helsinki, Sydney, Doha and Istanbul.

-The airport is located 40 miles (66km) north-east of Tokyo.
+The airport is located about 45 miles (73km) northeast of Tokyo.

 Getting to the city